CHAPTER ONE

 The second was assuming she wouldn’t hit back twice as hard.

-She paused at the mouth of a narrower passage, shadows pooling thick between two brick buildings.
-The air changed, cooler, metallic, tinged with the faint copper of blood and the sweeter bite of vampire.
+She paused at the mouth of a narrow passage where shadows pooled between two brick buildings.
+The air changed, cooler now, metallic with the faint copper scent of blood.

 Her pulse ticked up.